89luca89/distrobox/docs/README.md

 ## What it does

-Simply put it's a fancy wrapper around `podman`, `docker`, or `lilipod` to create and start containers highly integrated with the hosts.
+Simply put it's a fancy wrapper around `podman`, `docker`, or `lilipod` to create and start containers which are highly integrated with the hosts.

-The distrobox environment is based on an OCI image.
+The distrobox environment is based on an [OCI image](https://github.com/opencontainers/image-spec).
 This image is used to create a container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking, removable devices (like USB sticks),